fatiando/2023-image/README.md

 <!-- 250 words -->

-With more than 12 years of development, the Fatiando a Terra project have managed not only to produce high quality open-source software tools, but also build a community of users and contributors around them from different regions of the world.
+With more than 12 years of development, the Fatiando a Terra project have managed to produce high quality open-source software tools, and to create a community of users and contributors around them from different regions of the world.
-The development of its libraries is driven by the needs of the community members, motivated by their research and exploration goals and the will to build common tools to address them.
+The development of its libraries is driven by the needs of the community members, motivated by their research, their exploration goals, and the will to build shared tools to address common geophysical problems.
 Fatiando has been used in multiple Master and PhD thesis, and scientific articles authored by their own developers and also by people that aren't part of the core development team.
-In most of these applications Fatiando tools were used within workflows in which they interoperate with other open-source libraries from the scientific Python ecosystem, and in particular with the geoscientific stack.
+In most of these applications, Fatiando tools were used together with other open-source libraries from the scientific Python ecosystem, and in particular with the ones in the geoscientific stack.
 Moreover, some of our libraries, such as Pooch, are currently being used by well-known scientific Python libraries such as SciPy, scikit-learn, scikit-image, and Xarray.